nextapps-de/mikado/README.md

 ## Stores

 Mikado provides 4 different types of stores.
-It is very useful to understand how they are handled.
+It is very useful to understand how they are processed internally.

 #### 1. Internal Store